franck-gaspoz/AnsiVtConsole.NetCore/AnsiVtConsole.NetCore/README.md

 out.exe <text> [--raw [--esc-only] [--hexa] ]
 ```

+- if `--err` outputs to standard error stream instead of standard output stream
 - if `--raw`, parse ANSI and non printable characters to show them by their names or representations
 - if `--raw` these options are avalaibles :
     - `--esc-only` : disable only knowns non printable characters (from ASCII)